What is Auditory Processing in Childhood?

 Second, talk to the school about formal or diagnostic reading tests.

-- Most public schools have reading tests available to test your child’s ‘phonemic awareness’ (meaning the ability to identify sounds within words).
+- Most public schools have reading tests available to test your child’s ‘phonemic awareness.’
+This term means the ability to identify sounds within words).
 Phonemic awareness is required for basic reading, so most schools know about it.
-Diagnostic reading assessments can consider whether your child’s brain recognizes the subtle differences between speech sounds and words.
+Diagnostic reading assessments can be useful.
+They consider whether your child’s brain recognizes the subtle differences between speech sounds and words.

 - Academic and diagnostic assessments should provide an age and grade equivalent of your child’s abilities.
 The scores are given for reading, writing, spelling, and phonemic awareness.
 A score of two grade levels behind in any of these areas is a sign that your child may have learning disabilities or auditory processing deficits.